glyg/OpenScience2021/main.md

 ::: {.column}

 * Defined by Elinor Ostrom (2009 Nobel Price in economics)
-* Common based peer production
+* See also Common based peer production
 :::
 ::: {.column}